2023 Turkish Basketball Cup

 The 2023 Turkish Basketball Cup (2023 Basketbol Erkekler Türkiye Kupası), also known as Bitci Erkekler Türkiye Kupası for sponsorship reasons, is the 37th edition of Turkey's top-tier level professional national domestic basketball cup competition.
 The quarterfinals of the tournament were originally scheduled to be held on February 14–15, 2023 in 4 different locations and then the semi-finals and the final on February 17–19, 2023, respectively, in the Selçuklu Belediyesi Spor Salonu in Konya, Turkey.
-However, on 7 February 2023, the Turkish Basketball Federation announced that the competition was postponed indefinitely, after the 2023 Turkey–Syria earthquake.
+However, on 7 February 2023, the Turkish Basketball Federation announced that the competition was suspended indefinitely, after the 2023 Turkey–Syria earthquake.

 Qualified teams

 The top eight placed teams after the first half of the top-tier level Basketball Super League 2022–23 season qualified for the tournament.
 The four highest-placed teams are going to play against the lowest-seeded teams in the quarter-finals.
 The competition will be played under a single elimination format.